Vyral/sandy-eagon-blog/_drafts/things-every-homeowner-should-do.md

 Finally, check out the toilet seats.
 Put seats on there that are clean and look good without any cracking paint or broken hinges.

 Soon you'll settle into daily life in the new home.
 That doesn’t mean you should neglect home maintenance.
-Everyone forgets some of the regular maintenance routine, **so we have a quick list of things to share that you should keep up with regularly in your home.**
+Everyone forgets some of the regular maintenance routine,&nbsp;**so we have a quick list of things to share that you should keep up with regularly in your home.**

 1. Service the furnace by swapping out the previously mentioned air filter twice per year.